-Each year, the NAELA Foundation proudly awards Cohn Sisters’ Scholarships for Patient Advocacy for attendance at the NAELA Elder and Special Needs Law Annual National Conference held in the spring of each year.
+Each year, the NAELA Foundation proudly awards Cohn Sisters’ Scholarships for Patient Advocacy for attendance at the NAELA Annual Conference held in the spring of each year.
 The scholarships include tuition and room at the conference.

 , sisters of NAELA Fellow Helen Cohn Needham.
-This annual scholarship is available to Elder and Special Needs Law attorneys who are unable to afford to attend a NAELA Annual National Conference and who would use the training to assist and advocate on behalf of people with disabilities.
+This annual scholarship is available to Elder and Special Needs Law attorneys who are unable to afford to attend a NAELA Annual Conference and who would use the training to assist and advocate on behalf of people with disabilities.

 The Cohn Sisters’ Scholarship for Patient Advocacy is made possible through the continuing generous donations made in the names of Vivian and Lorrie to the NAELA Foundation by their family and friends, Needham, Mitnick & Pollack PLC, and other individuals and law firms.
 Vivian passed away in November 1997 after a 10-year fight against breast cancer.
 She worked with people with disabilities for the state of North Carolina and used what she had learned as a patient to advocate on behalf of others.
 Lorrie died in November 2005.
 She was a certified intensive care nurse, and later a triage nurse for Kaiser Permanente.
 She always considered patient advocacy to be an essential part of her caregiving.

 Cohn Scholarship Announcement 2016